radh55sh/BAPULM/README.md

     Download the prottrans_molformer dataset from the [Hugging Face Platform](https://huggingface.co/datasets/radh25sh/BAPULM/tree/main) and place it in the data/ directory.

 5. **To train the model and inference:**
-   First, train the model, and furthermore, to make inference on the model, download the model parameters from the [Hugging Face Platform](https://huggingface.co/datasets/radh25sh/BAPULM/tree/main) and place it in the data/ directory.
+   First, train the model, and furthermore, to do inference on the model, download the model parameters from the [Hugging Face Platform](https://huggingface.co/datasets/radh25sh/BAPULM/tree/main) and place it in the data/ directory.

      ```bash
      python main.py # To train the model